This is a brief Buyer’s Guide for the Volga GAZ-24 that is intended for prospective buyers from countries outside the former USSR.

 Problem number one is rust.
 Problem number two is how people tried to fight it.

 Just as many unitized-body cars of the past, the Volga is full of rust traps.
 And, if rust proofing is not regularly maintained, they will eventually turn it into a rust bucket.
+Body repairs were usually done in an amateurish way and with crude equipment such as gas torches or electric arc welders.

 Avoid any cars with extensive rust or signs of extensive welding repairs.
 Quality of such repairs is almost always sub-par.